 - Monitor what people are saying about your company online

-- Resolve the situation offline
+- Resolve the situation offline if possible

 * * *

 Free Download: The Beginner’s Guide to Digital Marketing

 If you want to grow in 2021, now’s the time to iron out your marketing plan.
 To be prepared for budgeting this season, there should really be a digital strategy in place to aid your company in reaching their goals.
 In this guide, we’re going to walk you through everything you need to create a solid marketing plan.

 - Find your ideal customer and create buyer personas

 - Align your branding and marketing